^

 • Gastroesophageal reflux disease

-• Chronic gastritis with increased acid-forming function of the stomach (in the stage of exacerbation)
+• Chronic gastritis with increased acid-forming function of the stomach (in the acute stage)

-• Eradication of Helicobacter pylori (with combined therapy with antibacterial agents)
+• Helicobacter pуlоri eradication (with combination therapy with antibacterial agents)

 • Zollinger-Ellison syndrome.

-Before starting the procedure, the patient should be checked for any malignant neoplasms.
-Patients with oncology do not prescribe this medication.
-If tablets are attributed to patients with impaired renal and hepatic function, special care should be taken in the early stages of therapy.
-The drug is not prescribed to children of childhood, as today there is no experience of its use in this age category.
+Before starting the treatment, the patient should be checked for any malignant neoplasms.
+This medication is not prescribed to patients with oncology.
+If the tablets are prescribed to patients with severe renal and hepatic dysfunction, special care should be taken in the early stages of therapy.
+The drug is not prescribed to pediatric patients, since there is currently no experience of its use in this age group.

 Release form

-The tablet form of release simplifies the process of application, since the patient has the opportunity to calculate the necessary dosage and the number of doses.
-The international name of the pharmaceutical is rabeprazole.
+The tablet form of release simplifies the process of application, as the patient has the opportunity to calculate the necessary dosage and number of doses.
+The international name of the pharmaceutical product is rabeprazole.

-Basic physical and chemical properties: tablets of yellow color, round in shape, with a dissolution in the stomach and a smooth facet.
-1 capsule may contain 10 or 20 mg of active ingredient.
-As auxiliary substances are: magnesium oxide, microcrystalline cellulose, titanium dioxide, mannitol, hydroxypropylmethylcellulose and other components.
+Main physical and chemical properties: yellow tablets, round, with a gastric-soluble shell and a smooth bevel.
+1 capsule may contain 10 or 20 mg of the active substance.
+The excipients are: magnesium oxide, microcrystalline cellulose, titanium dioxide, mannitol, hydroxypropyl methylcellulose and other components.

 Pharmacodynamics

-Pharmacodynamics Rabifin indicates that Rabifin belongs to the class of antisecretory compounds, that is, to the substitutes for benzimidazole.
-The drug has no anticholinergic properties, but inhibits the secretion of gastric acid (inhibition of the enzyme H + / K + -ATPase) on the surface of parietal cells of the stomach.
-This enzyme system refers to proton, i.e., acid pumps.
-That is why the drug is classified as an inhibitor of the proton pump of the stomach, blocking the acid in the final stage of production.
+Pharmacodynamics of Rabifin indicate that Rabifin belongs to the class of antisecretory compounds, i.e. to benzimidazole substitutes.
+The drug has no anticholinergic properties, but inhibits the secretion of gastric acid (inhibition of the enzyme H + / K + -ATPase) on the surface of the parietal cells of the stomach.
+This enzyme system belongs to proton, i.e. acid pumps.
+That is why the drug is classified as a gastric proton pump inhibitor, blocking acid at the final stage of production.

-The antisecretory effect occurs an hour after administration and reaches a maximum in 2-4 hours.
-The effectiveness of the active substance relative to oppression of acid secretion increases with the systematic use of the drug.
-But a stable action is achieved 72 hours after the start of the treatment.
-After the application is completed within 2-3 days, the secretory activity is restored.
+The antisecretory effect occurs an hour after administration and reaches its maximum after 2-4 hours.
+The effectiveness of the active substance in suppressing acid secretion increases with systematic use of the drug.
+But stable action is achieved 72 hours after the start of administration.
+After the end of use, secretory activity is restored for 2-3 days.

 Pharmacokinetics

-Pharmacokinetics Rabbitin - a process of absorption, metabolism, distribution and excretion of the drug.
+Pharmacokinetics of Rabifin are the processes of absorption, metabolism, distribution and excretion of the drug.
 Let's consider each of the processes in more detail:

-• Absorption - the active substance is absorbed in the intestine, the maximum concentration in the blood plasma occurs 3-4 hours after taking a dose of 20 mg.
-When administered orally, bioavailability is 52% and does not increase with repeated use.
-Eating does not affect absorption.
+• Absorption – the active substance is absorbed in the intestine, the maximum concentration in the blood plasma occurs after 3-4 hours when taking a dose of 20 mg.
+When taken orally, bioavailability is 52% and does not increase with repeated use.
+Food intake does not affect absorption.

-• Distribution - rabeprazole binds to blood proteins at 96.3%.
+• Distribution – rabeprazole binds to blood proteins at a level of 96.3%.

-• Metabolism - the main metabolites are carboxylic acid and thioether.
-At low concentrations, secondary metabolites are also present: a mercapturic acid conjugate, a sulfone and dimethylthioether.
-Minor antisecretory activity has a dimethyl metabolite, but it is not present in the blood plasma.
+• Metabolism – the main metabolites are carboxylic acid and thioether.
+Minor metabolites are also present in low concentrations: mercapturic acid conjugate, sulfone and dimethylthioether.
+The dimethyl metabolite has minor antisecretory activity, but it is not present in blood plasma.

-• Excretion - 90% of the dose is excreted in the urine in the form of metabolites: carboxylic acid and conjugate of mercapturic acid.
+• Excretion – 90% of the dose taken is excreted in the urine in the form of metabolites: carboxylic acid and mercapturic acid conjugate.

-If the drug is used by patients with renal insufficiency on supporting hemodialysis, then the distribution process is similar to Rabbitin activity in healthy patients.
-Half-life takes from 1 to 4 hours.
-At the same time, the dosage increased by half was taken into account.
-When using tablets by patients with hepatic insufficiency, the elimination half-life increases by 2-3 times.
-Half-life takes about 12, 3 hours.
+If the drug is used by patients with renal failure on maintenance hemodialysis, the distribution process is similar to the activity of Rabifin in healthy patients.
+The half-life period is from 1 to 4 hours.
+In this case, a doubly increased dosage was taken into account.
+When using tablets by patients with liver failure, the half-life period increases by 2-3 times.
+The half-life is about 12.3 hours.

-Pharmacokinetic processes in elderly patients, that is, the processes of excretion, distribution and metabolism are doubled.
-The maximum concentration in the blood plasma increases by 60%, but there are no signs of accumulation.
+Pharmacokinetic processes in elderly patients, that is, the processes of excretion, distribution and metabolism increase twofold.
+The maximum concentration in blood plasma increases by 60%, but there are no signs of accumulation.

 Dosing and administration

-The method of administration and dose are selected for each patient individually.
+The method of administration and dosage are selected for each patient individually.

-• Peptic ulcer of duodenum and peptic ulcer of the stomach - 20 mg twice a day.
-The course of treatment for 2 to 4 weeks, with maintenance therapy take 10 mg once a day to 12 months.
+• Ulcer of the duodenum and peptic ulcer of the stomach - 20 mg twice a day.
+The course of treatment is from 2 to 4 weeks, with maintenance therapy take 10 mg once a day for up to 12 months.

-• To kill N. Pouli - 20 mg 2 times a day for 7 days.
+• To destroy H. pуlоri – 20 mg 2 times a day for 7 days.
 Eradication therapy is carried out with antibiotics (amoxicillin, clarithromycin, tetracycline), metronidazole, furazolidone and bismuth preparations.

-• The syndrome of Zollinger-Ellison is the initial dose of 60 mg per day and, if necessary, increases.
+• Zollinger-Ellison syndrome - initial dose 60 mg per day and increased if necessary.

-• Chronic gastritis with increased acid-forming function of the stomach (in the stage of exacerbation) - 20-40 mg per day for 2-3 weeks.
+• Chronic gastritis with increased acid-forming function of the stomach (in the acute stage) – 20-40 mg per day for 2-3 weeks.

-Tablets are not chewed and not crushed, the product must be swallowed whole.
+The tablets should not be chewed or crushed; the product should be swallowed whole.

 Use Rabifin during pregnancy

-Use of Rabifin during pregnancy is prohibited.
-Contraindications are based on the fact that the possibility of using tablets is not sufficiently studied.
-Experimentally proved, the drug penetrates the placental barrier and is excreted in breast milk.
-Proceeding from this, the medication is not recommended during lactation, when it is used, it is necessary to stop breastfeeding.
+The use of Rabifin during pregnancy is prohibited.
+Contraindications are based on the fact that the possibility of using tablets has not been sufficiently studied.
+It has been experimentally proven that the drug penetrates the placental barrier and is excreted in breast milk.
+Based on this, the medication is not recommended during lactation; when using it, breastfeeding should be stopped.

-Given the profile of side effects of the active substance, Rabifin is not recommended for use in controlling mechanisms.
-Tablets can cause drowsiness and dermatological reactions.
+Given the side effect profile of the active substance, Rabifin is not recommended for use when operating machinery.
+The tablets may cause drowsiness and dermatological reactions.

 Contraindications

 Contraindications Rabifin are based on the effect of the active substance on the patient's body.
-Tablets are not allowed for use with:
+Tablets are prohibited for use in the following cases:

 • Individual intolerance to rabeprazole

-• Hypersensitivity to substances substituted with benzimidazole or to any other ingredient
+• Hypersensitivity to benzimidazole-substituted substances or to any of the other ingredients

 • During pregnancy and lactation

-With special care, the medication is used for renal and hepatic insufficiency.
+The drug is used with special caution in case of renal and hepatic insufficiency.
 This is due to the fact that rabeprazole changes its pharmacokinetic properties.

 Side effects Rabifin

-Side effects of Rabifin occur when non-compliance with the instructions for its use.
-The pharmaceutical is well tolerated, and the side effects are of minor or moderate nature.
-Most often, patients complain of violations from the liver and digestive tract: flatulence, belching, abdominal pain, diarrhea and constipation.
-In addition, there may be an increase in liver enzymes, dry mouth and taste disorders.
+Side effects of Rabifin occur when the instructions for its use are not followed.
+The pharmaceutical product is well tolerated, and the side effects are minor or moderate.
+Most often, patients complain of liver and digestive tract disorders: flatulence, belching, abdominal pain, diarrhea and constipation.
+In addition, there may be an increase in the activity of liver enzymes, dry mouth and taste disturbance.

-Disturbances are possible on the part of the hemopoietic system and the nervous system: leukopenia, dizziness, drowsiness, headaches, agitation.
-Adverse actions are manifested in the form of allergic reactions: bronchospasm, skin rash and itching, angioedema.
-In rare cases, possible pain in the back and chest, urinary tract infection, sinusitis, pharyngitis, visual impairment, increased sweating and weight gain.
+Disturbances are possible from the side of the hematopoietic system and the nervous system: leukopenia, dizziness, drowsiness, headaches, agitation.
+Adverse effects are manifested in the form of allergic reactions: bronchospasm, skin rash and itching, angioedema.
+In rare cases, possible back and chest pain, urinary tract infections, sinusitis, pharyngitis, visual impairment, increased sweating and weight gain.

 Overdose

-Overdose occurs when exceeding the recommended dosage or prolonged use.
+Overdose occurs when the recommended dosage is exceeded or when used for a long time.
 Most often, patients complain of symptoms such as:

 • Dry mouth